ITensor/website/docs/julia/install/main.md

 Installing the Julia version of ITensor is easy once you have the Julia language installed.
-For more information about installing Julia, please see <a href="https://julialang.org/downloads/">this link</a>
+For more information about installing Julia, please see <a href="https://julialang.org/downloads/">the Julia language downloads page</a>.
-and the Tips About Installing Julia below.

 ## Installing ITensor

+Once you have installed Julia on your machine,

 1. launch an interactive Julia session by typing `julia` (a.k.a. the Julia "REPL")
-2. type `]` to enter the package manager
+2. type `]` to enter the package manager (`pkg>` prompt should now show)
 3. enter the command `add ITensors`
-4. after installation completes, press backspace to return to the normal julia> prompt or Ctrl-D to exit the REPL
+4. after installation completes, press backspace to return to the normal `julia>` prompt

 For extra tips about installing Julia on a cluster machine, <a href="#cluster">see below</a>.